Logan Wu

 Victorian Department of Health

-I developed a suite of software providing COVID-19 operations with advanced analytics tools.
-We established a platform and gained department-wide support as a go-to analytics service as we overhauled business-as-usual practices for rapidly evolving demands.
-Our tools allowed epidemiologists to complete work in minutes that previously took hours of investigation, or was previously infeasible.
+I developed a bespoke software system to provide COVID-19 operations with advanced analytics tools.
+With this system, my team gained department-wide support to overhaul business-as-usual practices for rapidly evolving demands.
+Our tools allowed epidemiologists to complete investigations in minutes that previously took hours or were infeasible.

 My duties included:

-- Interfacing with users, IT, management, and consultants, creating collaborations that allowed us to succeed where similar projects were cancelled
+- Interfacing with users, IT, management, and consultants, creating collaborations that allowed us to succeed where previous initiatives failed

-- Team capability growth through upskilling, hiring, and contracting, growing the team from 3 to 9
+- Capability growth through upskilling, hiring, and contracting, growing the team from 3 to 9

-- Project delivery across testing, surveillance, and outbreak management
+- Project management and software engineering for COVID-19 testing, surveillance, and outbreak management teams

 Co-author of The spread of [COVID-19] via staff work and household networks, Infection Control & Hospital Epidemiology.